Seven secrets to having an eco-friendly Christmas

 Decorations, tinsel and baubles need to be disposed of carefully in the general waste.
 Other items such as lights (at household waste recycling centres) and wreaths can be recycled too.

-Rather than automatically turning up the central heating when the house gets a bit chilly over the Christmas holidays, why not slip on that rather fetching woolly jumper that your great aunt Ethel gave you?
+Rather than automatically turning up the central heating when the house gets a bit chilly (something many of us our more conscience about than ever) over the Christmas holidays, why not slip on that rather fetching woolly jumper that your great aunt Ethel gave you?
 Or, have a handy supply of beautiful cashmere and chunky knit blankets rolled up in a wicker basket.
 Much more tempting and cosy too.

 Want to do wonders for your garden?
 Then don’t throw away all the food scraps in the bin that haven't made it to your food caddy bin.
 Use them to create a compost heap instead and watch your leftovers grow.
 Remember you cannot compost cooked food, fish, meat or dairy products but foods that can be used for compost include: